rticommunity/rticonnextdds-examples/resources/scripts/README_compile_unix.txt

 C. However, if the working subdirectory is "java", this script modify a little bit its architecture in order to be correct when the programming language is Java.
-  The script will set the next environment variables if they are not:
+  The script will set the next environment variables if they are not defined (Setting your own environment variables is recommended):
     NDDSHOME: will be set to
         "$RTI_TOOLSDRIVE/local/preship/ndds/ndds." + version introduced by
             command line.